"'What is your medicine?' I was asked.

 On some days you may be angry or frustrated.
 You might want nothing more than to vent in your journal.
 When that happens, feel free to plunge right into the writing without relaxing first.
 Let it all out on the page!
 WRITE BIG if it feels good.
 Who says you have to write on the lines?
 Ignore the lines and scribble away!
 Chances are, the act of writing will reduce or release the upset you’re feeling, and you might even find a solution to the problem.
 Remember, this is your journal and you are writing pieces of your story.

 When you journal, it is your time for your writing.
-With this book, you can move in order through the topics and prompts or you can jump around, choosing whichever one feels right at the moment.
-You can use each exercise numerous times or only once or never (although we hope you try them all).
-Remember that no matter how many times you write from the same prompt, you’re likely to discover new insights or alternate ways of looking at the situation each time you choose it.
 You can journal once a day or several times a week, or whenever the mood strikes and time allows.
 Having a regular journal practice allows you to track your progress, especially as you move through difficult periods in your life.

-You can write in this book, or you can use a separate journal.
 There are many beautiful journals available today—just be sure to choose one that’s comfortable to use and easy to write in.
 You can also use a three-ring binder and add pages as necessary.
-If you use a separate journal or binder, write the date and the prompt at the top of the page and take off from there.
+Write the date at the top of the page and take off from there.
 By dating your entries, you can follow the pattern of your thoughts over time.